simplerhacking/evilgophish-course/README.md

 Repository for uploading all extra resources for members enrolled in Simpler Hacking's Advanced Phishing with EvilGoPhish3 Pro Course

+This is the 2nd course in the Advanced Phishing series

-The course is available for enrollment at: https://www.simplerhacking.com/pages/evilgophish-course
+The course is available for enrollment: https://www.simplerhacking.com/pages/evilgophish-course